Estard/TGA/README.md

   size_t dataSize;          // Size of the texture data in bytes SamplerMode samplerMode;  // How the Texture is sampled.
 Valid SamplerModes are SamplerMode::nearest (default) and   SamplerMode::linear
   RepeatMode repeatMode;    // How textures reads with uv-coordinates outside of [0:1] are handled.
 For a list of all repeat modes refer to tga::RepeatMode
+  TextureType textureType; // Type of the texture, by default 2D uint32_t depthLayers; // If texture type is not 2D, this describes the third dimension of the image.
+Must be 6 for Cube
 ```
 The handle to a Texture is valid until a call to ```Interface::free(Texture texture);``` or until the destruction of the interface